11–13 May 2026

 Talk category Plenary

-Ting-Yun (Sunny) Chen (RUG Groningen)
+Ting-Yun (Sunny) Cheng (RUG Groningen)

 Presentation materials